 The parties agree that they are required to provide reasonable accommodations for persons with disabilities in order to comply with the provisions of the Americans with Disabilities Act, the Fair Employment and Housing Act, and all other applicable federal, state and local disability anti-discrimination statutes.
 The parties further agree that this Agreement shall be interpreted, administered and applied so as to respect the legal rights of the parties covered by these Acts.
 The City reserves the right to take any action necessary to comply therewith.
-A reasonable accommodation decision is appealable to the Human Resources Director or through the grievance process.
-The Union and the employee shall elect only one of these appeal options.
-The election is irrevocable.
+A reasonable accommodation decision is appealable to the Human Resources Director, and/or through the grievance and arbitration procedures of this Agreement and/or through the applicable Civil Service Rules, and/or the City Administrative Code, and/or federal or state law.